samgaco/daily_tech_journal/README.md

 }}>My route</Link>
 ```

-The object state will be accessible within the component linked with `/myroute` as `this.props.location.state` and pathname with be accesible with ` this.props.match.params`
+The object state will be accessible within the component linked with `/myroute` as `this.props.location.state` and pathname will be accesible with ` this.props.match.params`